meghapsimatrix/simhelpers/README.md

 summarizing the results, and constructs a single function for running a full simulation given a set of parameter values and optional arguments, or what we call a “simulation driver.”
-The simulation driver function can then be applied to a parameter set using `evaluate_by_row()` to execute simulations across multiple conditions.
+The simulation driver function can then be applied to a parameter set using `evaluate_by_row()`, which executes the simulation for each combination of conditions enumerated in the rows of a dataset.

-Finally, the package also includes a function, `create_skeleton()`, that generates a skeleton outline for a simulation study.
-Another function, `evaluate_by_row()`, runs the simulation for each combination of conditions row by row.
 This function uses [`future_pmap()`](https://davisvaughan.github.io/furrr/reference/future_map2.html) from the [`furrr`](https://davisvaughan.github.io/furrr/) package, making it easy to run the simulation in parallel (Vaughan & Dancho, 2018).

-The package also includes several datasets that contain results from example simulation studies.
+Finally, the package also includes a function `create_skeleton()`, which generates a skeleton outline for a simulation study, and several datasets containing results from example simulation studies.

 <img src="man/figures/workflow.png"/>